 Overview

 Thanks to its location, Mission Bay and Dogpatch don't receive visits from Karl the Fog, making it one of the sunniest neighborhoods.
 Historically, Mission Bay was actually part of the bay, and the industrial Dogpatch held warehouses and docks.
-Since 1990, builders started converting those warehouses into industrial condos, apartments, and offices including one for Uber.
+Since 1990, builders started converting those warehouses into industrial condos, apartments, and offices.
 Young professionals and artists are on the rise, along with rent prices.
 Throughout all of the Mission Bay and Dogpatch, construction is a common theme with new apartment buildings, shops, and restaurants rising from the ground every year.

 Notable attractions